mozilla/data-docs/src/datasets/bigquery/active_users_aggregates/reference.md

 is to improve the query performance for final users, by separating the analysis of the numerous attribution parameters, which is required with less regularity than other dimensions and mostly for specific purposes.
-E.g. During investigations or marketing campaigns.
+E.g. During investigations or for marketing campaigns.

 ## Scheduling